Youssef-Bakr/IDS-BestAlg_Y2/README.md

 # IDS-BestAlg
-Build IDS based on 7 different algorithms and compare thme to reach the best of them.
+Build IDS based on 7 different algorithms and compare them to find the best one.

 ### Abstract
 An intrusion detection system ([IDS](https://en.wikipedia.org/wiki/Intrusion_detection_system)) is a device or software application that monitors a